Country Walk case

-The Country Walk case is a Florida 1985 "Multi-Victim, Multi-Offender" child sex abuse case that occurred during the day-care sex-abuse hysteria.
-Frank Fuster remains imprisoned, making him the last perpetrator in this moral panic.
-His wife Ileana Flores Fuster initially denied any wrongdoing, but following months of interrogations, she testified against Frank and confessed to the alleged crimes, later recanting her confession, then recanting her recantation, and finally recanting that.
-This case became known because it seemed to have better evidence than other ritual abuse cases, but scientific findings since Fuster's conviction have challenged the evidence.
-The case, prosecuted by Janet Reno, was profiled in the 2002 Frontline episode "Did Daddy Do It?"
+Critics of the conviction characterize it as an instance of day-care sex-abuse hysteria.
+His wife Ileana Flores Fuster initially denied any wrongdoing.
+Following interviews across several months, she testified against Frank and confessed to crimes, later recanting her confession, then recanting her recantation before reversing her account again.
+Fuster has asserted his innocence, and critics of the conviction have raised objections to the case.
+The case was prosecuted by Janet Reno, and was profiled in the 2002 Frontline episode "Did Daddy Do It?"